 Focus on your needs, look at what you already have in place – do not overcomplicate - use the right tool for the right job.

 Data literacy is the ability to read, work with, analyze, and argue with data.
 In my experience, data literacy is often taken for granted when rolling out a BI/Analytics solution to a group of users.
-Several studies have shown that far from all have adequate data literacy to derive value to full extent from a typical solution.
-Therefore, it is important to train users, not only to use the actual technology you have built the solution with, but also and perhaps more importantly to train them to interpret the charts and figures the right way.
+Several studies have shown that far from all have adequate data literacy to derive value to the full extent from a typical solution.
+Therefore, it is important to train users, not only to use the actual technology you have built the solution with but also, perhaps, more importantly, to train them to interpret the charts and figures the right way.
 Without sufficient and appropriate training, a user can hardly be expected to get insights on their own and get the full value from your solution.
 Again, do not overcomplicate – a solution built right should not require a Doctors degree from users.
 Make it simple and fun and explain through examples from their normal day at the job.